No matter what car you buy, they all lose their value; new cars especially tend to depreciate a lot quicker than their used counterparts.

 Within the first year of having a new car, its value could drop between 15-35% and can even exceed 50% after three years.

 Do you know your car's current value based on its depreciation?
-Click the banner below to find out for free today.
+Sign up to Car Credible to find out for free today.

 It's important to understand that this will happen before buying a new car, so you aren't shocked if you do try and sell it at some point in the future.

-Some car makes and models can depreciate quicker than others, but generally speaking, it's the various other factors that lose the car value.
+Some car makes and models can depreciate quicker than others, but generally speaking, it's the various other factors that lose the car's value.

 Cars are very much like fashion in the way that their popularity can rapidly increase and decline within a few years.